 “When you try to control everything, you enjoy nothing.
 Relax, breathe, let go and just live.”

 It’s hard to be a perfectionist in a society where excellence is rarely appreciated and slackers are multiplying.
 Whenever I’m forced to work with these people, I bulldoze past them and complete the work myself.
 I do this because I don’t trust their judgment and I would rather not be confrontational about it.
 I know how intelligent I am, and I know how positive the result will be if I do it myself.

 But do I control the universe?
 No. So I shouldn’t try to control it because it’s only going to end with people thinking poorly of my teamwork skills and associate me with a dictatorial witch.

-Maybe this is why I’m so emotionally exhausted all the time.
-When you’re constantly trying to keep everyone around you in line while trying to keep your own life in order you seem to forget to enjoy your life.
-You become so caught up in perfection and portraying a successful self-image that you end of being miserable.
-If you can’t enjoy living your life then what’s the point in trying to make it perfect?
-Perfection isn’t happiness.
-I should know that.
-I’ve found true happiness during the points in my life where things were the disheveled, because I knew that despite the fact that everything was going wrong – at least I was happy.
-I need to surrender to my controlling instincts and start recognizing and appreciating the imperfections life throws my way.
+Maybe this is why I’m emotionally exhausted all the time.
+When you’re trying to keep everyone in line, you forget to enjoy your life.
+You get so caught up in perfection that you end up miserable.
+If you can’t enjoy life then what’s the point of trying to make it perfect?
+Perfection isn’t happiness, and I should know.
+I’ve found joy during the messiest points of my life.
+I need to surrender my controlling instincts and appreciate life’s imperfections.